 • Counterfeit currency

-• Forms of media like photographs, films, audio and video CDs, gramophone records, printed material, storage device for computers, for example.
+• Forms of media like photographs, films, audio, video CDs, gramophone records, printed material, and a computer storage device.

 • Poisons, marihuana, heroin, opium, morphine, as well as other drugs that cause hallucinations or that are addictive

-• Plants and animals transmitting deadly diseases, as well as harmful organisms.
+• Plants and animals transmit deadly diseases, as well as harmful organisms.

-• Food items, medicines, and other items that are coming from plague-stricken locations, and which are harmful to domestic animals and humans.
+• Food items, medicines, and other items from plague-stricken locations are harmful to domestic animals and humans.

-The articles that are forbidden exports include all of the imports, as well as cultural relics which are of immense value, rare and endangered animals, and specimen plants and seeds.
+The articles that are forbidden exports include all of the imports and cultural relics, which are of immense value, rare and endangered animals, and specimen plants and seeds.

 Important Travel Documents To Take

-• Your passport and valid visa prior to your entering the country; a single-entry visa is usually valid for 3 months from the date of issue.
-You will be allowed to stay for 30 days, at the most.
+• Your passport and valid visa before you enter the country; a single-entry ticket is usually good for three months from the issue date.
+You will be allowed to stay for 30 days at the most.

-• If you have any medical record, you are recommended to take it, which also includes your doctor’s name and contact information, an emergency contact and your insurance company’s contact details.
+• If you have any medical records, you should take them, including your doctor’s name and contact information, emergency contact, and insurance company’s contact details.

-Travelers are recommended to buy travel insurance from a trustworthy insurance provider prior to their departure from their hometown.
+Travelers are recommended to buy travel insurance from a trustworthy provider before departing their hometown.

-The following vaccinations are required to be taken 4 to 6 weeks prior to your travel:
+The following vaccinations are required to be taken 4 to 6 weeks before your travel:

 • Hepatitis A & B or immune globulin (IG)

-Prior to your departure, make a check list of the important items that you should carry.
+Before your departure, make a checklist of the important items that you should carry.
 Some of them include:

 • Your passport and necessary visas